 Both parties to the complaint will be notified of the following events:

-- During the investigation the Investigator may contact either part for additional information.
+- During the investigation the investigator may contact either party for additional information

 - Written notice of the Board´s decision